The New York Bank Hoard Story

 The Original Treasury Hoard

-The story begins in November 1962, when a massive hoard of Morgan Dollars was discovered during an audit of the U.S. Treasury vaults.
+The story begins in November 1962, when a massive hoard of Morgan Dollars was discovered during an audit of the United States Treasury vaults.
 The government decided to allow an exchange of other currency for silver dollars, at face value.
 This caused a rush of eager buyers to stand in line at the Treasury Department’s main building, in Washington, D.C., where they could acquire up to 50,000 Morgan Silver Dollars each.

 The NY Bank Hoard